 Now if it's not lawful (i.e. "allowable", or "what is right") then yes, much of what he heard has remained hidden.

 In fact, according to the Jewish Encyclopaedia link below, these First and Second Books of Enoch were lost for years, with the First Book (or Ethiopian Enoch) discovered in 1773, and the Second Book (or Russian / Slavic Enoch) discovered in collections of text in the later part of the 19th Century.
-The original text is uncertain i.e. whether Enoch talked about walking with God through seven heavens or ten heavens in 3031 BC, at a time which was of course in a time before Noah's flood, well, as well as the flood changing everything, editors may well have adapted his original text.
+The original text is uncertain i.e. whether Enoch talked about walking with God through seven heavens or ten heavens in 3031 BC, at a time which was of course in a time before Noah's flood, well, as well as the flood changing everything, editors almost certainly adapted the original text.
 I guess these number of heavens will all become clear in God's good time :-)

 But what is interesting is the comment about Paradise, yes, it's in the third heaven, and it helps explain where Paul was coming from, regarding "unspeakable words" / "inexpressible goodness".